Indigenous storytelling in North America: Origin

 Hernandez-Avilla explains that origin stories allow indigenous groups to connect to their world and to understand their identities and how they fit into the historical space and time.
 Origin stories allow for reconfirmation of the relationship between creation and human beings, and for that relationship to be passed on through generations.

 In Sioux culture, the story of The Great Race explains how humans became the dominant animal.
 In this story, humans and buffalo had a great race in which the winner would be the hunter while the loser would be the hunted.
 Humans were able to win with the help of the magpie bird, and thus, man became the hunter while buffalo supplied food, clothing, shelter, and other helpful things.
 In return, humans would respect the animals for their sacrifice.
 This story explains why the buffalo were so integral to the plains culture.
 It also helps explain why every part of the buffalo was used and not much went to waste due to their cultural respect for the animal.
 A similar story is called the Medicine Dance.
 In this story, the creator noticed that people were sick and dying.
 Therefore, he sent beings down to create the earth and the sky, teach the medicine dance to people, and to settle in the ground and grow healing herbs from their bodies in order to give people a way to heal themselves.
 This story helps explain how sickness originates and also how it can be cured.

 Some origin stories are more historical in nature and deal with the location of sacred sites.

 For the Cup'it Eskimo, their land origin story explains how Raven crafted their homeland of Nunivak Island by taking soil from the mainland and placing it in the ocean, where it then joined with a piece of ice floating.
 Raven then added mountains by pulling more soil and using the wind.

 For the Apache, their place-names are part of their origin oral tradition, each named after events that happened to maintain their cultural history.
 Therefore, place names in Apache culture are able to remind people of their history and what occurred at those places that was significant to their ancestors and the development of their culture.
 These stories make members of the community think about their life, behavior, and expectations as a member of the community, serving as a social anchor.

-For the Cheyenne, sacred places are connected to great heroes like Sweet Medicine.
+For the Cheyenne, sacred places are connected to heroes like Sweet Medicine.
 He traveled to a sacred mountain and learned everything he needed to know to bring new teachings to his people.
 The Cheyenne still consider their traditions based in the learnings of Sweet Medicine, and the mountain he visited, Devil's Tower, is sacred.